 Seller's Description

-Superior Craftsmanship: The handcrafted teak wordwork on the toerail and cockpit are eyecatching.
+The teak woodwork on the toe rail and cockpit are flawless.
 Step below deck to an intimate interior featuring custom mahogany craftsmanship.
-The thoughtful layout provides comfort and functionality, making JOY a perfect liveaboard or passage maker.
+The thoughtful layout provides comfort and functionality, making Joy a perfect liveaboard or passage maker.

-Reliable Engine: Powered by a low-hour (less than 400 hours) Perkins 4-107 diesel engine.
-The stand-up engine compartment is designed for ease of maintenance.
+Powered by a low hour (less than 400 hours) Perkins 4-107 diesel engine in a stand up engine compartment that is designed for ease of access and maintenance.

-Proven Seaworthiness: JOY was launched in Long Beach CA and sailed up the West Coast to Puget Sound.
-The family took cruises to the San Juans, Gulf Islands, Victoria, Princess Louisa Inlet, Desolation Sound and countless other beautiful destinations.
+Joy was launched in Long Beach California and sailed up the West Coast to Puget Sound.
+The family took many cruises to the San Juan and Gulf Islands, Victoria, Princess Louisa Inlet, Desolation Sound and countless other beautiful destinations.

-JOY is more than just a sailboat, she is a vessel of dreams and adventures.
-Whether you’re planning long passages or looking for a competitive sailing yacht, JOY is ready to take you there.
+Joy is more than just a sailboat she is a vessel of dreams and adventures.

 Specs